 All DAC related ITAAC will be inspected as the design implementation detail is made available by a COL applicant or licensee.
 The complexities of the DAC dictate that inspections of DAC will normally be led by CCI staff with support by NRO technical staff, which will provide an inspection report feeder to CCI.
 Since DAC inspection will be required to satisfy the associated ITAAC, all DAC inspection will be required prior to the 10 CFR Part 52.103(g) finding.

-IMC 2504, which is conducted in parallel with IMC 2503, defines the inspection program for the evaluation of the licensee’s construction programs, including QA, ITAAC closure, and security (including fitness for duty); operational programs prior to ; and pre-operational testing.
+IMC 2504, which is conducted in parallel with IMC 2503, defines the inspection program for the evaluation of the licensee’s construction programs, including QA, ITAAC closure, and security (including fitness for duty); operational programs implemented prior to a positive 10 CFR Part 52.103(g) finding; and pre-operational testing.
 The purpose of construction program inspections is to verify that the licensee has programs established and implemented to:

 Control construction activities at the site